SSYH/SSYH.github.io/_posts/2020-05-08-Reputation.md

 It is simplistic and naive to believe it's in a single currency or metric.
 Each of us has "different values".

+"Single transaction value" metrics, actually exchanged, fail to recognize pre-transaction deception, and also fail to recognize "deep value".
+"Deep value" in this sense representing that future impact that is not possible to recognize in the instant of a transaction or a record or enactment.
+So rather than having value / reputation be a STATIC event with a fixed metric that doesn't change ever ("s/he's been paid"), I prefer it being an object that evolves, with a "value pipeline" recognizing long-term contribution.

 These thoughts first collected in response to a
 [FB post](https://www.facebook.com/groups/GlobalChallengesCollaboration/permalink/1264369260427146/)
 from Angus Joseph, and response from Aaron Perlmutter.